buszczynska/RiboPipe/README.md

 **RiboPipe** is a robust and versatile analysis pipeline to identify co-translationally imported mitochondrial proteins in zebrafish.

-**PLEASE NOTE:** RiboPipe is currently under development and so far two parts have been completed:
+**PLEASE NOTE:** RiboPipe is currently under the development and so far two parts have been completed:

 **GO.R -** an algorithm for functional annotation that is also suitable for human and mouse.